pechyony/lane-detection/writeup.md

 </center>
 <br>

-A.  We split the image into two equal parts, left and right.
+**Step 1.**  We split the image into two equal parts, left and right.
 We try to find a right lane line in the right part and left lane line in the left part.
 Notice that when the car drifts and the left lane appears in the right part of the image (or when the right lane appears in the left part of the image), one or both lane lines will not be detected.
 This might be a signal that the car is not in the right position.
 <br>
 <center>
 <img src="./writeup_images/original_lines.jpg" width="427" height="240" />